MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/azure-ad-b2c-provider.md

 # Configure the Azure Active Directory B2C provider

 This article describes how to configure Azure Active Directory B2C (Azure AD B2C) as the identity provider for your Power Pages site.
-Use these steps to manually create a new Azure AD B2C tenant, register the application, and configure user flows.
+Use these steps to create a new Azure AD B2C tenant, register the application, and configure user flows.

 > [!NOTE]
 > Changes to the authentication settings might take a few minutes to be reflected on the website.
 If you want the changes to be reflected immediately, [restart the website](../../admin/admin-overview.md).